 The Spanish Program’s lead teachers are either native Spanish speakers or have lived and studied abroad.
 They integrate their knowledge of different cultures into their language instruction.
 Teachers will email parents once a month with updates and information about what is being covered in class.
 In January and May, teachers will complete a progress report for each student that will be sent to parents.
 If a parent has a concern, comment or question, he/she is encouraged to speak with the lead teacher first and then involve a member of the Spanish Board.

-In cooperation with the Department of World Languages and Literatures at Portland State University, PSU students with backgrounds in Spanish serve as teaching assistants.
+In cooperation with the Department of World Languages and Literatures at Portland State University and other area colleges, students with backgrounds in Spanish serve as teaching assistants.
 They work alongside lead teachers to provide classroom support and gain experience working in an educational setting.

-The evening of Thursday, May 10 is dedicated to our Fiesta in which classes demonstrate some of what they have learned during the year to family and friends.
+The evening of Thursday, May 7 is dedicated to our Fiesta in which classes demonstrate some of what they've learned during the year to family and friends.

-To be eligible for financial assistance, students must qualify for free or reduced student meals offered by Portland Public Schools.
-To request an application for financial assistance, send an email to PTASpanish@supportabernethy.org.
+To be eligible for financial assistance, students must qualify for free or reduced price student meals offered by Portland Public Schools.
+Indicate your request for financial assistance by sending an email to PTASpanish@supportabernethy.org.

 Students are expected to attend classes regularly, arrive on time and participate in class activities and assignments.
 Parents are responsible for making sure their children arrive on time to their assigned classroom.
 The Spanish Program is only responsible for students once they are in the classroom.
 Visitors and volunteers are always welcome!

 Students are expected to meet the behavior standards of their Spanish teachers.
 If an issue arises, the teacher will discuss it with the student’s parent, and the teacher and parent will work quickly together towards a solution.
 If an issue persists and consistently disrupts the learning/progress of others in the classroom, the student may be asked to leave the program.
 In the event this happens, no refund will be given.